Organizational communication: Critical

 Critical approaches to organizational communication maintain a focus on power structures and power imbalances in regards to organizing.
 Critical theory is centered around the argument that power imbalances, and therefore oppression and domination, are innate parts of social structures and organizations.
 The critical approach seeks to identify organizational sources of power and control in order to empower groups of oppressed people.
 Within this approach there is a focus on ideological and hegemonic systems.

 Feminist

-Feminist approaches to organizational communication is a relatively new area of scholarship, originating in the 1970's.
+Feminist approaches to organizational communication is a relatively new area of scholarship, originating in the 1970s.
 Similar to the critical approach, feminist theory highlights power relations in organizational structures and institutionalized male domination as an instrument of oppression against women.
 The feminist approach is intersectional, calling for the recognition of multiple perspectives of race, sexuality, and nationality.
 The underlying assumption in feminist organizational theory is that women generally adapt to male norms within the workplace but are still subject to female stereotypes.
 The feminist approach aims to identify structural and cultural barriers in the workplace and how to eliminate them.